 MQG QuiltCon Community Outreach Challenge

-Every year the Modern Quilt Guild (MQG), our national associate, issues a challenge and our Guild loves a good challenge.
+Every year the Modern Quilt Guild (MQG), our national association, issues a challenge and our Guild loves a good challenge.
 If accepted the quilt created for the challenge is displayed at the annual QuiltCon, a festival celebrating all things involved with modern quilt making.

 2024 Challenge